Chocolate Stuffed Easter Cups (Anytime of the Year)

-I enjoy making my own peanut butter cups versus purchasing in store.
-They taste less sugary as I use natural peanut butter.
-Natural peanut butter contains salt and peanut butter with oil.
+I enjoy making my own peanut butter cups versus purchasing them in store.
+They taste less sugary, as I use natural peanut butter.
+Natural peanut butter contains just salt and peanuts.
 It tastes just like regular peanut butter without the sugar.
-The only difference in taste is that natural peanut butter needs to be stirred as the oil accumulates at the top.
+The only difference is that natural peanut butter needs to be stirred, as the oil accumulates at the top.
+Peanut butter with sugar is firm and sometimes easier to spread.
+You can also control the sweetness of these chocolate cups by choosing semi sweet, dark or even a higher % of cacao chocolate.

 Anyway, I wanted to try something a bit different.
 I made milk chocolate peanut butter cups with sliced walnuts and raisins.
 OMG!
 They were amazing!
-I actually went out to purchase more raisins today but Whole Foods was all out.
-I ended up making them with craisins today and they still turned out delicious.
+You can buy peanut butter cups, chocolate covered raisins and chocolate covered nuts but never thought to make it as a trio, stuffed with all three!

-Chocolate cups to have for easter but delicious to have any day!
+Chocolate stuffed easter cups to have for easter but delicious to have any day!

 1 1/2 cups of milk chocolate chips